 - Open ocean oil spill response equipment, especially for spills of crude oil

-VAST has over 40 active patents issued in the U.S. and internationally, with more than 130 still in various stages of the patent pending process in each country.
-Over $8 million has been invested in filing over 65 independent claims with over 1,100 dependent claims in our patent portfolio.
+VAST has 34 active patents (17 issued in the USA + 17 issued overseas), with many more in various stages of the patent-pending process in different countries.
+Over $6 million has been invested in filing over 65 independent claims with over 1,100 dependent claims in our patent portfolio.